JMakDev/12-rock-paper-scissors-game/README.md

 ### Features of Autoplay:

 - Automatically plays rounds of Rock Paper Scissors.
 - Keeps track of scores during autoplay.
 - Provides a fun and engaging way to enjoy the game without manual input.
+- Updated event listeners for the buttons to enhance interactivity.

 ### How to Use: